mikelangelo-project/mike-apps/OpenFOAM/README.md

 ### Install osv_proxy

-osv_proxy.py is just a tiny wrapper for OpenMPI, used to start OSv VM with OpenMPI orted.so instead of only orted (as opposed to Linux).
+osv_proxy.py is just a tiny wrapper for Open MPI, used to start OSv VM with Open MPI orted.so instead of only orted (as opposed to Linux).
 Code and install instructions are at https://gitlab.xlab.si/mikelangelo/osv_proxy.

 At the moment, branch `jc-temp1` should be used.

 Also note that osv_proxy has to be installed on each compute host (e.g. machines with IP1, IP2 in command `mpirun -H IP1,IP2 ...`)

 ### Add openfoam-cases to OSv modules